New premier shares Erdogan's vision of Turkey's place in the world

 As Erdogan’s foreign policy advisor, he played a key role in negotiations between Syria and Israel, and was seen as the architect of Turkey’s close ties with the Palestinian Islamist group Hamas, making Ankara for a time an important negotiator.

-After becoming foreign minister in 2009 his efforts to build bridges intensified in a then-praised “zero problems with the neighbors” policy.
-But the Arab Spring uprisings and wars in neighboring Iraq and Syria left the policy in tatters and drew criticism that Turkey was ceding neutrality for a sectarian agenda.
+After becoming foreign minister in 2009 his efforts to build bridges intensified in a then-praised “zero problems with the neighbours” policy.
+But the Arab Spring uprisings and wars in neighbouring Iraq and Syria left the policy in tatters and drew criticism that Turkey was ceding neutrality for a sectarian agenda.

 Its outspoken support for the Sunni Muslim Brotherhood of Egypt’s deposed president Mohamed Mursi left Turkey without full diplomatic relations with the Arab world’s most populous nation, and set it at odds with the Gulf Arab states whose investment has helped Turkey to prosper over the past decade.